sarahbaker/www.bakertunes.com/pages/composer/songs/listen-to-the-sounds.md

   - SoundTots
 ---

-Listen To The Sounds is a new song I have written for [Services For Education](www.servicesforeducation.co.uk) SoundTots, a scheme for supporting music in Foundation and Early years.
+Listen To The Sounds is a new song I have written for [Services For Education](www.servicesforeducation.co.uk) SoundTots, a scheme for supporting music in Foundation and Early Years.

 My intention was to write a song that encouraged children to stop and listen to sounds going on around them in the room or nearby.
+There is space at the end of the sung verse to listen and then describe what can be heard.